Spjutbräken ormbunke inomhus skötsel

 Plant in airy, well-drained soil, preferably a mix for green plants, like our peat-free soil.
 During spring and summer you can give weak nutrition every other week.
 Repot every other year, especially if the roots start to fill the pot.

-Yes, having a fern like spear fern in a pot outdoors works great during the summer months, as long as the location is shady or semi-shady.
-Bring the plant inside before the autumn frosts arrive, as spear ferns cannot tolerate cold.
+Yes, having a fern like sword fern in a pot outdoors works great during the summer months, as long as the location is shady or semi-shady.
+Bring the plant inside before the autumn frosts arrive, as Boston fern cannot tolerate cold.

-Frequently asked questions about ferns and spear ferns
+Frequently asked questions about ferns and Boston fern

-My spear fern is losing leaves, what do I do?
+My Boston fern is losing leaves, what do I do?

 Yellowing or drying leaves are usually caused by drought, dry air or too much sun.
 Cut off any damaged parts and adjust watering.
 Also keep an eye on the humidity, especially during the winter.